 The anesthesiologist’s job starts prior to surgery with assessment of the patient’s medical and surgical history.
 This may start weeks before a planned operation to allow time for appropriate testing and medical treatment if a patient has complex medical problems.
 The aim of this preoperative evaluation is to discover risk factors that must be assessed and managed, including acute and chronic diseases of the heart, lungs, kidneys, and liver, allergies, medications, and difficult access to the circulation or airway.
 Failure to carefully evaluate and manage the patient preoperatively may result in delay of the operation or increased complications during or after the surgery.
 The preoperative evaluation and plan may be performed by another anesthesia provider weeks before but will be reviewed by the anesthesiologist on the day of the operation.
 Intraoperatively the objectives of the anesthesiologist for the patient include loss of awareness, pain control, vital sign monitoring and intervention, airway management and breathing, and appropriate hydration with intravascular fluid administration.
 The anesthesiologist assumes control of the patient’s general physiology throughout their operative case.

 If a general anesthesia is planned, on arrival into the operating room the patient will first be placed on appropriate monitors for the procedure.
-For every anesthetic, the patient’s oxygenation, breathing, and circulation are continually monitored as well as temperature if changes are anticipated, intended, ...
+For every anesthetic, the patient’s oxygenation, breathing, and circulation are continually monitored as well as temperature ...